 Take a look at three ways that can generate ESD:

 • Friction – it is the contact that happens between two objects or surfaces.
 After you create contact and separate them again, you might notice electrostatic appearing.
 The simplest example of this is your clothes.
 You’ve surely felt static electricity when you touched your clothes at least once in your life.
-The problem with electrostatic in SMT assembly is that it can compromise the performance of the device and its components.
+The problem with electrostatic in SMT assembly is that it can compromise the device's performance and its components.

 • Conduction – if the parts of your device have pins and lead made of metal, they have the potential to conduct ESD.
 That means if they find themselves between a component and an object (body, surface).
 It will transfer electrostatic.